Climate Jargon

 Greenhouse effect: Trapping the Sun’s heat like a greenhouse

-Greenhushing: When a company avoids publicizing genuine work to reduce climate change
+Greenhushing: When a company doesn't report work to reduce climate change

 Groundwater: Underground water, often pumped from wells

-Group of 20 (G20): Biggest economies in the world, including United States, European Union, and China
+Group of 20 (G20): Biggest economies in the world, including the United States, European Union, and China

-GWP-100: Global Warming Potential of a greenhouse gas over the first 100 years
+GWP-100: Global Warming Potential of a gas over the first 100 years, some last longer than others

-GWP-20: Global Warming Potential of a greenhouse gas over the first 20 years
+GWP-20: Global Warming Potential of a gas over the first 20 years, some last longer than others

-Halocarbon: Family of chemicals, some are powerful greenhouse gases that also harm the ozone layer
+Halocarbon: Family of chemicals, some are powerful climate pollution that also harm the ozone layer

 Heat wave: Days or weeks of unusually hot weather